FistOfTheNorthStar/RailsArduino/README.md

 # Easy Arduino Rails Project

+The project is about connecting Arduino to RaspberryPi (or any other computer) via serial.

 This project includes using an Arduino Mega with HTU21D to read temperature in Celcius and relative humidity.
 This is run in the background, and then you watch the results on a plot.
 This is just a small project and it is easy to customize to your needs and do more advanced playing around with the plotting.
+The HTU21D could have been connected directly via I2C to the Raspbian, but that was not the point here, other sensors will require some kind of microcontroller in between (Arduino being simple and well supported).

 ## Background